+[Actions]

+AsyncStoreLibraryDirectory=acidlls

+AsyncStoreLibraryName=postgresAsyncStoreLibrary

-[Actions] AsyncStoreLibraryDirectory=acidlls AsyncStoreLibraryName=postgresAsyncStoreLibrary ConnectionString=DSN=ActionStore
+ConnectionString=DSN=ActionStore

-5. If you are using the same database to store action queues for more than one type of component, set the following parameter in the [Actions] section of the configuration file.
+5. You can use the same database to store action queues for more than one type of IDOL component (for example, a group of File System Connectors and a group of Media Servers).
+To use a database for more than one type of component, set the following parameter in the [Actions] section of the configuration file.

+DatastoreSharingGroupName

-DatastoreSharingGroupName The group of components to share actions with.
+The group of components to share actions with.
 You can set this parameter to any string, but the value must be the same for each server in the group.
-For example, to configure several JIRA REST Connectors to share their action queues, set this parameter to the same value in every JIRA REST Connector configuration.
+For example, to configure several Amazon S3 Connectors to share their action queues, set this parameter to the same value in every Amazon S3 Connector configuration.
 Micro Focus recommends setting this parameter to the name of the component.

-Do not configure different components (for example, two different types of connector) to share the same action queues.
+CAUTION: Do not configure different components (for example, two different types of connector) to share the same action queues.
 This will result in unexpected behavior.